 How to walk a dog when they are scared of cars

 Although our dog might be scared of traffic, they still need exercise.
 Especially if we live in a built-up area, we need to find a way to walk our dog while reducing their fear.
 Since you are the reference for the dog, you will need to guide them confidently.
 It is essential you make them feel safe and ensure they have no reason to worry.
-This also needs consistency.
+This also requires consistency.

 We should use a harness which attaches under their legs, not around their neck.
-If they dog becomes scared, they can choke themselves when they try to run away, worsening their fear and trauma in the process.
+If the dog becomes scared, they can choke themselves when they try to run away, worsening their fear and trauma in the process.
 If your dog is fine to travel in a car, you can first take them to a quieter area with little traffic.
 Once the walk begins, you can start to walk somewhere with more vehicles.

 Stand resolute beside them and hold firm to their leash.
 If they become very scared, stop and make them sit.
 Provide them with a treat, pet them and give them encouraging words.
 Once they have calmed down, you can resume the walk.
 Repeat this process when necessary.
 Eventually, the dog will start to associate walking near traffic as a positive experience.

 For puppies, it is almost guaranteed they will have some fear of traffic at the beginning.
 Some will learn to tolerate them naturally as they develop, others may need a little help.
-For all puppies, the important thing is to ensure we meet all of their care needs.
-One of the most important things is to ensure a puppy is not removed too early from their mother and siblings.
+For all puppies, the important thing is to ensure we meet all their care needs.
+One of the most important factors is to ensure a puppy is not removed too early from their mother and siblings.
 When this happens, they do not learn certain skills and boundaries which can cause problems when interacting with their environment.

 We also need to ensure all their other basic care needs are met and they have nothing to fear.
-If a dog is happy and healthy at home, they are more likely to be more confident when around cars.
+If a dog is happy and healthy at home, they are more likely to be confident when around cars.